Skip to content

 What is a 21-year term life policy?

 A 21-year term life policy provides level premiums and a guaranteed death benefit for a 21-year period.
-If the insured dies during that time, beneficiaries receive the payout; if not, coverage expires unless renewed or converted.
+If death occurs during the term, beneficiaries receive the payout.
+Reviewing current life insurance rates can help you compare this term length with other available options.

 Is 21-year term life insurance widely available?